core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 # Examples of Message Exchanges # {#sec-examples-exchanges}

-This section provide examples of different messages exchanges when CoAP is used with group communication.
+This section provides examples of different message exchanges when CoAP is used with group communication.
 The examples consider:

 * A client with address ADDR_CLIENT and port PORT_CLIENT.